-IN 2018, BROWN SWISS, RED AND WHITE, HOLSTEINS, JERSEY, AYRSHIRES & MILKING SHORTHORNS WILL BE TESTED.
+IN 2020, BROWN SWISS, RED AND WHITE, HOLSTEINS, JERSEY, AYRSHIRES & MILKING SHORTHORNS WILL BE TESTED.

-DAIRY AWARDS - ALL BREEDS ELIGIBLE QUEEN OF THE MILKY WEIGH
+DAIRY AWARDS - ALL BREEDS ELIGIBLE OUEEN OF THE MILKY WEIGH

 AGRIMARK INC. awards pitchers to the owner of the cow in each breed that produces the most milk during a 36 hour period at the show.
-To be eligible, cows must be milked into weigh jars, and must be registered with parlor attendants.
+To be eligible, cows must be milked in parlor, and must be registered with parlor attendants.
 The milkings to be included will be announced at arrival time.
 Brown Swiss and Holstein awards will go to the female exhibited with the highest DHI record, respectively.